apache/spark/docs/sql-programming-guide.md

     ./sbin/start-thriftserver.sh

 The default port the server listens on is 10000.
+To listen on customized host and port, please set the `HIVE_SERVER2_THRIFT_PORT` and `HIVE_SERVER2_THRIFT_BIND_HOST` environment variables.
 You may run `./sbin/start-thriftserver.sh --help` for a complete list of all available options.
 Now you can use beeline to test the Thrift JDBC server:

     ./bin/beeline